theRealAph/ScopeLocals/README.md

 The database driver calls the `get()` method at 3. to retrieve the permissions for the current thread.
 It ensures that the operation requested by the business logic is permitted before proceeding to execute it at 4.

-This example demonstrates that `ThreadLocal`s _can_ be used to implement the behaviour needed for this case.
-However, there are problems with the design of `ThreadLocal` that affect even this sort of well-structured use.
+This example demonstrates that thread-local variables _can_ be used to implement the behaviour needed for this case.
+However, there are problems with the design of thread-local variables that affect even this sort of well-structured use.

 - *Unconstrained Mutability*  —  Every thread-local variable is _mutable_:
-  that is to say, any code that can access a `ThreadLocal`'s `get()` can also `set()` it to a different value, or `remove()` it altogether.
+  that is to say, any code that can access a thread-local variable's `get()` can also `set()` it to a different value, or `remove()` it altogether.
   Unconstrained mutability is prone to error or abuse.
 Badly designed or buggy code can make it very difficult to identify where and in what order state will be read and updated.

   Such problems are possible even with a well-defined API like the `Server` example.
 If the `DBDriver` accidentally reset the permissions to `NONE` the error would only appear the next time the business logic tried to perform a database operation.

-  `ThreadLocal` was _specified_ to provide unconstrained mutability in order to support a more general model of communication than we usually need.
+  Class `ThreadLocal` was _specified_ to provide unconstrained mutability in order to support a more general model of communication than we usually need.
 Data is able to flow in either direction between a caller and called method.
 This generality may be needed for a few difficult cases.
 However, in the worst case, programming with thread local variables can lead to spaghetti-like dataflow.
 The result is code whose structure is hard to discern, let alone maintain.